Alyelfekyy/project2/README.md

 To install the app's dependencies and use the app in dev mode, run the following:

 `npm install` to install all dependencies
+`npm run build` to create the dist folder
 `npm run start` to start the app and get access via http://127.0.0.1:
+`npm run test` to run all tests

 ## Setup Database